Christmas Lights Featured in

 Christmas Festival at the Morristown Green (December 4–20, 2020)

 Stop by historic Morristown to enjoy its cosy Christmas Festival at the Morristown Green.
-Some local traditions are over 100 years old!
+Some local traditions are over one hundred years old!
 The month-long family-friendly event kicks off on the Sunday after Thanksgiving with Santa’s arrival and lighting ceremony.
-There are many family activities and entertainment—bright “Lighting of the Green” ceremony with thousands of lights and illuminated wreaths adorning streetlights.
+There are many family activities and entertainment, including the bright “Lighting of the Green” ceremony with thousands of lights and illuminated wreaths adorning streetlights.
 Kids enjoy Santa visits, ice sculpting demonstrations, holiday crafts, mini train rides around the Green, gingerbread house making, carols by local choirs, and free treats.